PRX/dovetail-cdn-viewer-request/README.md

 # dovetail-cdn-viewer-request

-Viewer request edge lambda for the Dovetail CDN
+Viewer request cloudfront function for the Dovetail CDN